calzonelover/CMS_DC_ANOMALY/report/reco/README.md

 </p>

 ### Extended Investigation
-You might wondering why many of bad LS seems to have a group of bad LS as you have seen in the plot of hyperspace and few collection of bad LS in decision value distribution.
+You might wondering why many of bad LS seems to have a group of bad LS as you have seen in the plot of hyperspace and few collection of bad LS in decision value distribution (As the black arrow that link between the distribution and 2D-hyperspace).
 In this section, I want to explicitly prove that the model really see that the right cluster is the worse bad LS and more closer to tubular is less bad LS which decision value have to be quite similar to good LS.
 In order to prove that, I choose our best candidate to shading the decision value as z-axis color to represent how bad LS in each data point is.
 <p align="center">
     <img src="Old_Data/logs/ReducedFeatures/minmaxscalar/BS256_EP1200_noshuffle/guess_visual.png" width="700px" >
     <br>